How to Fill Out or Complete a W-4

 - Manage or reduce your tax withholding throughout the year via the W-4 form and keep your money now and throughout the current year.
 If you do not optimize your withholding, you are handing over too much in YOUR tax withholding to the IRS only to get YOUR MONEY back again next year via your tax return refund.

 - Did you know that in 2018 over 113 million tax returns resulted in tax refunds in the amount of over $331 billion dollars1)?
-Tax refunds is not "free" IRS or government money, but it is too much of taxpayer's money handed over to the IRS as a result of too much paycheck tax withholding, which is the result of insufficient W-4 form planning: Reap what you sow, thus get started sowing with proper W-4 or tax withholding planning.
+Tax refunds are in most cases not the result of free IRS money, but it is often the result of too much taxpayer's money handed over to the IRS as a result of too much paycheck tax withholding, which is the result of insufficient W-4 form planning: Reap what you sow, thus get started sowing with proper W-4 or tax withholding planning.
+Don't join, or leave this group of 113 million taxpayers who withhold too much in taxes.

-- Thus, we consider most taxpayer's tax return refunds a self-inflicted financial penalty or wound by the taxpayer.
+- Thus, we consider most taxpayer's tax return refunds a self-inflicted financial penalty by the taxpayer.

 - On top of that, according to the IRS, about 1.2 billion dollars in tax refunds are not being claimed by taxpayers each tax year.